wintercms/docs/snowboard-request.md

 Callback | Description
 -------- | -----------
 `beforeUpdate` | Executes before page elements are updated with the response data.
 The function receives one parameter: the response data from the AJAX response as an object.
-`success` | Execures when the AJAX request is successfully responded to.
+`success` | Executes when the AJAX request is successfully responded to.
 The function receives two parameters: the response data from the AJAX response as an object, and the `Request` instance.
 `error` | Executes when the AJAX request fails due to a server-side error or validation error.
 The function receives two parameters: the response data from the AJAX response as an object, and the `Request` instance.
 `complete` | Executes when the AJAX request is complete, regardless of success or failure.
 The function receives two parameters: the response data from the AJAX response as an object, and the `Request` instance.